jaxyfury/Ambariops/docs/PROJECT_REPORT.md

 The project has successfully reached its initial MVP milestone.
 All core features are functional using a mocked API layer.

-*   **Core UI Modules**: All primary pages (Dashboard, Clusters, Services, Hosts, Alerts, Config, Tasks, Logs, Settings) are implemented and fetching data from the mock API.
+*   **Core UI Modules**: All primary pages (Dashboard, Clusters, Services, Hosts, Alerts, Config, Tasks, Logs, Settings) are implemented.
+*   **Global Search**: A universal search bar is available in the header for finding clusters, services, and hosts.
 *   **Component Library**: A robust set of shared UI components is available in `packages/ui`, with Storybook stories and accessibility checks.
 *   **Mock API**: The entire API surface is mocked using MSW, allowing for full frontend development without a live backend.
 *   **State Management**: TanStack Query is integrated for server state, and Zustand is set up for local UI state.